What are Anxiety Disorders: Types, Symptoms, Treatments, and More

 - Ritualistic handwashing

 Most people experience these thoughts and behaviors at some times.
 OCD is diagnosed when these symptoms are felt for more than an hour each day.
 Symptoms must interfere with one's life or cause great anxiety.
 OCD is equally common in males and females.
-But it often appears earlier in males.
-OCD may start in childhood.
-But it most often appears in adolescence or early adulthood.2
+OCD may start in childhood, but it most often appears in adolescence or early adulthood.3

 PTSD is caused when one experiences trauma.
 This trauma is often a violent or tragic event.
 The experience results in feelings of intense fear, helplessness, or horror.
 Events that can lead to PTSD include rape, war, natural disasters, abuse, and serious accidents.
 It's common to feel anxious or depressed for a time after trauma.
 But those with PTSD continually relive the traumatic event.
 They may have nightmares, hallucinations, or flashbacks.
 They might avoid all things related to the event.
 And they might show increased arousal (e.g., difficulty sleeping, irritability, difficulty concentrating, extreme alertness, or jumpiness).